Idol × Idol Story!: Characters

+An idol who admired Mimi.
+She was previously a member of a group called Sugar Smile.
+She was worried about what happened to her after Stella disbanded.
+She lives in the same neighborhood as Mimi.

 Publication

 Written and illustrated by Shōtarō Tokunō, Idol × Idol Story! began serialization on Houbunsha's Comic Fuz manga website on August 25, 2022.
-Its chapters have been compiled into eight tankōbon volumes as of August 2025.
+Its chapters have been compiled into eleven tankōbon volumes as of August 2026.

 In October 2024, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in April 2025.